Ports

 Click Save.

-Remove authorized IP/MAC addresses from the port
+Remove authorized IP/MAC addresses from a port

 Private subnet, global router subnet